Taking the stock’s historical valuation into consideration

-If an investor had arbitrarily selected Price to Sales or Price to Book to decide whether or not the stock of Ameriprise Financial is expensive, he would have based his decision on the wrong factors.
+If an investor had selected Price to Sales or Price to Book to decide whether or not the stock of Ameriprise Financial is expensive without first checking if these two indicators are useful, he would have based his decision on the wrong factors.

 Relying on a composite indicator rather than stand-alone indicators

 When we rely on several standalone indicators, we face several problems.
 The first is not knowing the decision to take when different indicators give you different conclusions.